First things first:

 13. Copies

 How many copies need to be submitted?
 Do you require a printed version?
 Are there specific binding requirements?
 In what file format should the paper be sent to the instructors?
 Should it be submitted via email or through learning platforms like Moodle?
-Instructors typically provide their own guidelines for these details.
+Instructors usually provide specific guidelines for these requirements.
 Make sure to allocate enough time for printing and binding, even though copy shops usually take no more than 30 minutes.

 14. Submission Time

-What time is the paper due?
+What is the exact submission deadline?
 Common deadlines are either 12:00 PM or 11:59 PM.
 Be sure to consider the office hours of the administrative office or examination department, as well as the implications of submitting on weekends or public holidays.

 15. Affidavit and Signature

-No matter how outstanding the content is, without a signed affidavit, it will unfortunately be considered invalid.
+No matter how outstanding the content is, without a signed affidavit, the paper will generally not be accepted.
 Usually, the affidavit must be included within the paper, but sometimes it is required as a separate document.

 16. Additional Forms